hackclub/hackclub/workshops/hack_club_badge_generator/README.md

     template_copy.paste(name_label, name_position, name_label)
 ```

 We got the name using the input function and then created the label using the `create_label()` function.
-Now we set the position at which the label is to be pasted and then we paste it like we did for our picture earlier.
+Now we set the position at which the label is to be pasted and then we paste it as we did for our picture earlier.
 The `.title()` at the end of the input function is for converting the input value into title case( i.e. To make the first letter of each name uppercase).
 You might have noticed that we passed the name of the image 2 times when we were pasting the label.
 This is because the 2nd time, we passed it as a mask.
 The mask property is used to preserve the transparency of the label.

 Now let us repeat the same for the name of the hack club.